Hello beautiful friends,

 1. Pull Yourself Together!
 WARNING- the following paragraph may make you feel guilty!

-I’m sorry to say I’m amazed at the number of clients, regular clients, all having most likely heard my spiel about posture more than once, who sit in my office chair telling me about their spinal pain and slumping!
+I’m sorry to say I’m amazed at the number of clients, regular clients, all having most likely heard my spiel about posture more than once, who sit in my office chair telling me about their spinal pain whilst slumping!
 If you’re not aware of your posture when you’re sitting in front of your physio, then what’s the likelihood of it happening elsewhere?

 If your body’s hurting, your first act should be to support it from the inside out.
 Dig deep and hold yourself consciously.
 Your postural muscles lie deep, closest to your joints and bones.
 The more you practice good posture the more in-touch you become with these intrinsic muscles and the easier it becomes.
 Adjust and align your posture, breathe fully and relax then reassess.
 “How does my pain feel now?”